| Introduction and Mission

 - One full core course to introduce STP and the fundamental tools and methods for policy analysis.

 - SPI Science Policy Bootcamp to introduce policymaking in action as applied to real-world issues in science and technology.
-Bootcamp is a one-week, 3-credit IAP course taught by MIT Washington Office Director Bill Bonvillian and organized by the MIT Science Policy Initiative (SPI).
+Bootcamp is a one-week, 3-credit IAP course taught by former MIT Washington Office Director Bill Bonvillian and organized by the MIT Science Policy Initiative (SPI).

 - One full approved elective course to deepen the core skill set and/or to apply it to a specific policy area.
 Subject to Faculty Board approval; list of sample courses found here.